 Photo by Innerbody Research

-Happy Head also offers oral versions of finasteride, dutasteride, minoxidil, and spironolactone in the following doses:
+Happy Head also offers oral versions of finasteride, dutasteride, minoxidil, spironolactone, vitamin D, and tadalafil in the following doses:

 Photo by Innerbody Research

 Most hair loss companies offer some kind of hair care products these days.
 Their lineups often include thickening shampoo and conditioner, but some branch out to offer anti-dandruff and volumizing shampoo, scalp treatments, and styling products.
-Happy Head only offers a shampoo and conditioner at this time, each of which has these key ingredients:
+Happy Head offers a shampoo and conditioner, each of which has these key ingredients:

 You’ll find saw palmetto in most thickening shampoos from companies like Hims, Keeps, and Roman, with the last two of those companies employing additional ingredients like caffeine.
 Here’s a look at the key ingredients in the shampoos each company offers: